johnraybergado/GACDProject/README.md

 4. And computes the average of each variable for every activity done by each subject.

+Note the script assumes that the following libraries are installed:

+- data.table
+- dplyr
+- reshape2

+And the dateset is in the same directory as the script.

 See the [CodeBook](https://github.com/xtinkrr/GACDProject/blob/master/CodeBook.md) for more details about the data.